On the body of ample angles of asymptotically log Fano varieties: Abstract

 \section{Abstract}

 In dimension two, we reduce the classification problem for asymptotically log Fano pairs to the problem of determining generality conditions on certain blow-ups.
-In any dimension, we prove the rationality of the body of ample angles of an asymptotically log Fano pair.
+In any dimension, we prove the rationality of the body of ample angles of an asymptotically log Fano pair, i.e., these convex bodies are always rational polytopes.

 \blfootnote{This note grew from interactions between J.M.G. and Y.A.R, Y.A.R.'s lecture, and the ensuing conversations between P.C. and Y.A.R. at the conference on ``Birational Geometry, K\"ahler--Einstein Metrics and Degenerations" that took place in November 2019.
 Thanks go to J. Park and POSTECH for the excellent conference and hospitality.
 Thanks to I.A.
 Cheltsov for co-organizing the conference as well as many helpful discussions.
 The research of P.C. was supported by an EPSRC fellowship.
-The research of Y.A.R. was supported by NSF grants DMS-1515703,1906370 and the Rosi \& Max Varon Visiting Professorship at the Weizmann Institute of Science to which he is grateful for the excellent research conditions.
+The research of Y.A.R. was supported by NSF grants DMS-1515703,1906370 and the Rosi \& Max Varon Visiting Professorship (Fall 2019 and Spring 2020) at the Weizmann Institute of Science to which he is grateful for the excellent research conditions.

 MSC subject codes: 14J45, 14J26 (primary), 14J10, 14E05 (secondary).

 Keywords: asymptotically log Fano varieties, asymptotically log Del Pezzo surfaces, body of ample angles. }